 Extensive mountain ranges scrawl their way across the terrain; inviting hikers, walkers, campers and those with a love for the outdoors to be a part of the natural mountainous magnificence of this country.

-Here are some of the best mountain getaways in South Africa:
+Some of the best mountain getaways in South Africa

 The majestic Magaliesburg Mountain Range is situated between Pretoria Accommodation (Gauteng) and Pilanesberg (North West Province).
 Its highest point is 1 852 metres high and its length measures some 120 kilometres.
 Cliffs, valleys, waterfalls and wooded slopes all make for stunning views and near-perfect camping conditions.

 Attractions and activities in the Magaliesburg include hiking, walking, fly fishing, shopping, visiting Monate Sitruskelder (a cellar that makes citrus wines), tanneries, Van Gaalen Cheese Farm, abseiling, river rafting, rock climbing, swimming, kloofing and quad-biking.
 The Mountain Sanctuary Park is an unspoilt piece of paradise.